IObundle/iob-pfsm/README.md

 1) Import the `iob_pfsm` class
 2) Add the `iob_pfsm` class to the submodules list.
 This will copy the required sources of this module to the build directory.
 3) Run the `iob_pfsm(...)` constructor to create a Verilog instance of the PFSM peripheral.
-To use this core as a peripheral of an IOb-SoC-based system:
+4) To use this core as a peripheral of an IOb-SoC-based system:
-  4) Add the created instance to the peripherals list of the IOb-SoC-based system.
+  1) Add the created instance to the peripherals list of the IOb-SoC-based system.
+  2) Use the `_setup_portmap()` method of IOb-SoC to map IOs of the PFSM peripheral.
-  5) Write the firmware to run in the system, including the `iob-pfsm.h` C header, and use its driver functions to control this core.
+  3) Write the firmware to run in the system, including the `iob-pfsm.h` C header, and use its driver functions to control this core.
-6) Create a bitstream to program the PFSM at run-time.
+5) Create a bitstream to program the PFSM at run-time.
 Instructions in [generate a bitstream](#generate-a-bitstream) section.
-7) Load the bitstream into the PFSM and reprogram it using the `pfsm_bitstream_program` driver function.
+6) Load the bitstream into the PFSM and reprogram it using the `pfsm_bitstream_program` driver function.

 ## Example configuration